-Stochastic Oscillator Technical Analysis & Stochastic Oscillator Signals
+Stochastic Oscillator Trading Analysis & Stochastic Oscillator Trading Indicator Signals

 Developed by George C. Lane

-The Stochastic Oscillator is a momentum indicator - it shows the relation between the current closing price relative to the high & low range over a given number of n periods.
-The Oscillator uses a scale of 0-100 to draw its values.
+The Stochastic Oscillator Trading is a momentum technical indicator - it shows the relation between the current closing price relative to the high & low range over a given number of n periods.
+The Oscillator Trading Indicator uses a scale of 0-100 to draw its values.

-This Oscillator is based on the theory that in an up trend market the price closes near the high of the price range & in a downward trending market the price will close near the low of the price range.
+This Oscillator is based on the theory that in an up trend market the price closes near high of price range & in a downward trending market the price will close near the low of price range.

-The Stochastic Lines are drawn as 2 lines- %K & %D.
+The Stochastic Lines are drawn as 2 lines- %K and %D.

 - Fast line %K is the main